 - Toast bread and spread with peanut butter.
 Top with banana slices.

-- In a pot, cook oats with water or milk until thick and creamy.
+- In a pot, combine oats with water or milk, and cook until thick.

 🍳 Cooking Once, Eating Twice

 One of my favorite minimalist tricks is batch cooking.
-If you’re making rice for Monday’s chicken dish, cook extra for Thursday’s stir-fry.
-If you’re chopping onions, chop a few more for tomorrow’s chili.
+If you’ll be cooking rice for your chicken dish on Monday, double the other rice for Thursday’s stir fry.
+If you are cutting onions, cut a few more for the chili tomorrow.
 This saves both time and cleanup.

 - Double up on recipes and freeze portions for busy nights.